We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Very little (or even zero) antibodies may be found early in the illness.
 Therefore, the blood test may need to be repeated in 10 to 14 days.

 As with any blood test, there’s a slight risk of bleeding, bruising, or infection at the puncture site.
 You may feel moderate pain or a sharp prick when the needle is inserted.
 Some people feel light-headed or faint after having their blood drawn.

 A normal result means that no EBV antibodies were present in your blood sample.
 This indicates that you’ve never been infected with EBV and don’t have mono.
 However, you can still get it at any point in the future.

 An abnormal result means that the test has detected EBV antibodies.
 This indicates that you’re currently infected with EBV or have been infected with the virus in the past.
 Your doctor can tell the difference between a past and a current infection based on the presence or absence of antibodies that fight three specific antigens.

-The three antibodies the test looks for are viral capsid antigen (VCA) IgG, VCA IgM, and Epstein-Barr nuclear antigen (EBNA).
+The three antibodies the test looks for are antibodies to viral capsid antigen (VCA) IgG, VCA IgM, and Epstein-Barr nuclear antigen (EBNA).
+The level of antibody detected in the blood, called the titer, doesn’t have any impact on how long you’ve had the disease or how severe the disease is.